Have you ever considered a coach holiday?

-This is also one of the popular coach holiday myths with travellers sitting on a bus all day!
+This is also one of the popular coach holiday myths with people believing that travellers sit on a coach all day!

-In the tourism industry in general there has been a move towards more active holidays, with travellers wanting to experience destinations and have great experiences in destinations rather than just visit and leave.
+In the tourism industry in general there has been a move towards more active holidays, with travellers wanting to have great experiences in destinations rather than just visit and leave.

 Coach holidays can include walking, sports, adventure travel, cycling and much more besides.